jacksonelfersbd0/ab1/README.md

 ---

-## ℹ️ About AB1
+## ℹ️ About Albahl
-_Albahl is an episodic series of a ball, dancing to the beat, and helping it's village people, minus the YMCA.
-It's all about rhythm, and puzzles, while taking flight as a spherical zebra patterned orb._
+_Albahl is an episodic series of a ball, dancing to the beat, and helping its village people—minus the YMCA.
+It's all about rhythm and puzzles, while taking flight as a spherical, zebra-patterned orb._